liang-yixuan/COMP90055_HappyPeople/SSD_Flask/README.md

 ## Instructions before using code

-Please download the model weights from [Google Drive](https://drive.google.com/drive/folders/1U2nyjNXI8JqtxtaFizSVIsiI5WHE0c6M?usp=sharing) and place them into the 'model_data' folder (See below).
+Please download the model weights from [Google Drive](https://drive.google.com/drive/folders/1U2nyjNXI8JqtxtaFizSVIsiI5WHE0c6M?usp=sharing) and place them into the 'model_data' folder (See below).<br>
-Edit the voc_classes.txt file in model_data with the categories you need to detect
+Then you need to edit the voc_classes.txt file in model_data with the categories you need to detect

 The Structure:
 ![structure](structure.png)